Velocidex/velociraptor-docs/content/vql_reference/server/collect_client/_index.md

 max_rows|Max number of rows to fetch|uint64
 max_bytes|Max number of bytes to upload|uint64
-urgent|Set the collection as urgent - skips other queues collections on the client.|bool
+urgent|Set the collection as urgent - skips other queues collections on the client.|bool org_id|If set the collection will be started in the specified org.|string

 ### Description